 Fish have seasons, just like produce.ren ostrey

-Did you know the majority of the American seafood diet consists of just 3 fish?
-The result is an industry that’s driven by consumer demand instead of natural supply that is unsurprisingly depleting the oceans of wild tuna, salmon, and shrimp populations at an alarming rate and forcing unsustainable forms of aquaculture to try to take their place.
+Did you know most Americans only eat 3 different types of fish?
+The industry is driven by consumer demand instead of natural supply.
+That’s why populations of wild tuna, salmon, and shrimp are depleting at an alarming rate which forces unsustainable forms of aquaculture to try to take their place.

 In our chat, we dig into the history of the seafood industry and explore how it became so unsustainable and why a more sustainable seafood industry must involve getting comfortable eating more types of fish.
 Ren shares practical advice on how to shop for seafood in a more ethical and sustainable way and we also trade tips for cooking with fish for the first time!